SignPath/website/blog/_posts/2021-03-23-experiences-with-security-report-handling.md

 The security report handling between Microsoft and Oracle could hardly be more different.

 While discussing the vulnerability with Microsoft, they tried to disregard the vulnerability - seemingly without fully understanding it at first.
-After a more thorough explanation, Microsoft agreed to issue a fix for this vulnerability, but, in our opinion, downplayed the severity of the vulnerability with at least partially invaliud arguments (see above).
-Based on this arguments, they argued medium severity and that no CVE was warranted.
-This lack of a CVE and the absence of a mention of this vulnerability in the Visual Studio 16.3 release notes casts some doubts on their priorities: would they rather keep a vulnerability under cover, and produce a silent fix after a long delay, or would they keep their users informed to help them be secure?
-Such a behavior is commonly considered bad practice.
+After a more thorough explanation, Microsoft agreed to issue a fix for this vulnerability, but, in our opinion, downplayed the severity of the vulnerability with at least partially invalid arguments (see above).
+Based on this arguments, they argued moderate severity and that no CVE was warranted.
+The unwillingness to asign a CVE and the absence of a mention of this vulnerability in the Visual Studio 16.3 release notes casts some doubts on their priorities: would they rather keep a vulnerability under cover, and produce a silent fix after a long delay, or would they keep their users informed to help them be secure?
+The former approach is commonly considered bad practice.

 In contrast to Microsoft's security report handling, Oracle has acknowledged the security issue, without trying to avoid to take action or unreasonably downplaying it, and is transparently fixing it through a public ticket system.
 Although we wished Oracle had made automatic CRL checks a default in the JarSigner, in our opinion, Oracle handled this security report very well overall.